jinaga/jinaga_com/src/content/documents/00-concepts/00-concepts.md

 });
 ```

-You write a template to describe the shape of the information you want to retrieve.
+You write a specification to describe the shape of the information you want to retrieve.
-A template is made of a match and a set of conditions.
+A specification function matches a template, and applies conditions.

 ```typescript
 function publishedPostsByAuthor(author) {